Erinnyis ello (Linnaeus, 1758)

-Errinyis ello is a very large sphinx moth (FW length 38–41 mm; wingspan 7.5–8.5 cm) with streaky light gray-tan or gray-brown forewings and bright red-orange hindwings that occurs as a very rare migrant in the Pacific Northwest.
+Errinyis ello is a very large sphinx moth (FW length 38–41 mm; wingspan 7.5–8.5 cm) that occurs as a very rare migrant in the Pacific Northwest.
+It has streaky light gray-tan or gray-brown forewings and bright red-orange hindwings.
 The forewing is very narrow, tapering to a sharp point at the apex, and has a toothed outer margin.
 It is sexually dimorphic.
 Males have gray finely streaked forewings with a longitudinal black stripe that extends from the mid-base to the apex, and a dark brown or black stripe on the median dorsal thorax.
-Females (illustrated) have both uniformly light gray wings and thorax without conspicuous dark markings.
+Females (illustrated) have both uniformly light gray forewings and thorax without conspicuous dark markings.
 The hindwings are bright red-orange or burnt orange with dark gray to black outer margin and pale gray near the anal angle.
 The head and thorax are gray-tan.
 The dorsal abdomen is marked by black and gray bands on each segment that are bisected by a gray median band.
-The antenna is whitish, club-like.
+The antenna is whitish and club-like.

 The combination of very large size, streaky gray forewing, rusty hindwing, and black-and-gray striped abdomen will serve to identify this species in our area.
 It is unlikely to be confused with any other moth.

 Larvae are distinctive due to a red and black eyespot on the dorsum of the first abdominal segment.
 Many color variations can be found including the common green as well as tan, purplish, and brown-gray mottled.
 The larvae have a caudal horn that becomes progressively smaller in each instar.